Viktor

 Customers

-Viktor had approximately 2,900 paid customers as of the June 2, 2025 recording, up from 2,000 organizations at the time of the Fortune article published roughly 45 days earlier.
-Wiatrowski noted that a meaningful portion of the new accounts are single-person teams creating standalone workspaces to use Viktor, which lowers the average revenue per user on those accounts.
+Viktor had 2,900 paid customers as of the June 2, 2026 interview, up from approximately 2,000 organizations at the time of a Fortune article published roughly 45 days earlier.
+Wiatrowski noted that many of the newer accounts are single-person teams creating individual workspaces to use Viktor, which pulls the average revenue per user lower.

 Viktor serves 2.9K customers.